Comparing localizations across adjunctions: Inverting morphisms and building from objects

-If $T$ is an idempotent monad on a category~$\C$, and we denote by $I\colon\calS\to\C$ the inclusion of the full subcategory of $T$\nobreakdash-local objects and by $K\colon\C\to\calS$ its left adjoint, then, as a special case of Theorem~\ref{greattheorem}, we infer, for a morphism $f$ of~$\C$, the following facts: \begin{itemize} \item[{\rm (i)}] If $L_f$ preserves~$\calS$, then there is a natural isomorphism $L_fI\cong IL_{Kf}$. \item[{\rm (ii)}] If $L_{Tf}$ also preserves~$\calS$, there is a natural isomorphism $L_fI\cong L_{Tf}I$. \end{itemize} In fact, the proof is easier, since the counit $\varepsilon$ of the adjunction is now an isomorphism and hence $K\cong KIK$.
+If $T$ is an idempotent monad on a category~$\C$ and we denote by $J\colon\calS\to\C$ the inclusion of the full subcategory of $T$\nobreakdash-local objects and by $K\colon\C\to\calS$ its left adjoint, then, as a special case of Proposition~\ref{greattheorem}, we infer, for a morphism $f$ in~$\C$, the following facts: \begin{itemize} \item[{\rm (i)}] If $L_f$ preserves~$\calS$, then there is a natural isomorphism $L_fJ\cong JL_{Kf}$. \item[{\rm (ii)}] If $L_{Tf}$ also preserves~$\calS$, there is a natural isomorphism $L_fJ\cong L_{Tf}J$. \end{itemize} In fact, the proof is easier, since the counit $\varepsilon$ of the adjunction is in this case an isomorphism and hence $K\cong KJK$.

-\begin{ex} As an example, let $T$ be abelianization in the category of groups.
-Since all localizations preserve abelian groups, part~(ii) tells us that
+\begin{ex} As an example, let $T$ be abelianization on the category of groups.
+Since all localizations on groups preserve abelian groups, part~(ii) tells us that

 for every group homomorphism $f$ and all abelian groups~$A$.
 This fact was used in~\cite{CRT}. \end{ex}